PorchelviSudhakar/TestAppEngine/TestAppEngine/README.md

-2. Added the dependencies below to support MediaType.APPLICATION_JSON compile group: 'com.fasterxml.jackson.jaxrs', name: 'jackson-jaxrs-json-provider', version: '2.7.9' compile group: 'org.glassfish.jersey.media', name: 'jersey-media-json-jackson', version: '2.25.1' 3.Included dependencies related to App Engine so that this projet can be deployed in App Engine Server.
+2. Added the dependencies below to support MediaType.APPLICATION_JSON compile group: 'com.fasterxml.jackson.jaxrs', name: 'jackson-jaxrs-json-provider', version: '2.7.9' compile group: 'org.glassfish.jersey.media', name: 'jersey-media-json-jackson', version: '2.25.1'
+3. Included dependencies related to App Engine so that this projet can be deployed in App Engine Server.

 ## Project Description
 1. In this project Dependency Injection configurations were done in ApplicationConfig.java class